Belloy-Lab/AD_SexBiased_Genomics_Proteomics/06_Pathway_enrichment/Pathway_analysis.md

 **AD Sex-Biased Genomics & Proteomics**

-# Pathway Enrichment Analysis
-This repository contains scripts for performing and visualizing Gene Ontology (GO) pathway enrichment analysis in a sex-stratified manner.
-The workflow includes clustering similar GO terms and generating figures and word clouds to summarize biological signals from female and male datasets.

 ## Pathway Enrichment Analysis
 Run the main enrichment script to perform GO term enrichment for both female and male gene sets.